CSS Selector

 This heading is seagreen and left-aligned.

-This paragraph is blue and right-aligned.
+This paragraph is seagreen and left-aligned.

 CSS Universal Selector